Historic Cape Cod Style Home Remodel

 The otherwise bright-white kitchen is anchored by a substantial kitchen island, painted in the deep grey-blue so characteristic of the Pacific Northwest sky and water.
 Additional storage and four considerable balusters support the island’s two seamless quartz slabs, adding counter and gathering space to take in the peaceful view of the Sound and islands beyond.

-Upstairs, the homeowners hoped to gain height and square footage for a master bedroom and bathroom.
+Upstairs, the homeowners hoped to gain height and square footage for a primary bedroom and bathroom.
 The ceiling slope and height within their existing roofline couldn’t accommodate their dreams, so they opted to add a dormer.
 While a wonderful way to create more headroom without completely altering the roofline, dormers can pose their own set of complications trying to align tricky slopes to meet at clean and even points.
 Here, overcoming those complications was well worth it.
 Using the existing form and style of the home as a springboard for the design, the dormer blends seamlessly into the existing home, almost as if it were original.
-The newly occupiable space houses a comfortable en suite bathroom, and closet of built-ins off the master bedroom.
+The newly occupiable space houses a comfortable en suite bathroom, and closet of built-ins off the primary bedroom.

 Sometimes, it’s the little additions that make all the difference.
 The shutters, an essential accessory to the Cape Cod-style home, required a great deal of research and an eye for when less is more.
 Here, they are appropriately sized, so they can cover the whole window when closed — a small detail that adds a charming authenticity to the home’s exterior.